-Evidence indicates that health insurance is associated with increased use of health care services, such as visiting a doctor or health care professional.35 For example, health insurance has been associated with higher rates of diagnosis of diabetes, hypercholesterolemia, and hypertension among nonelderly adults.
-11 One study found that compared to those with continuous health insurance coverage and the same chronic conditions, persons without health insurance in the previous year were five to six times as likely to forgo needed care if they had hypertension (42.7% versus 6.7%), diabetes (47.5% versus 7.7%) and asthma (40.8% versus 8.0%).37 Further, having health insurance has been positively associated with receiving recommended preventive care.
-8 An analysis of the 2008 Michigan Special Cancer Behavioral Risk Factor Survey with women aged 40 or older about cancer screening found that having no health insurance reduced the likelihood of having a mammogram by 73% and was one of the primary barriers to mammography screening.38 A 2012 study, found that having health insurance was significantly associated with a greater likelihood of receiving the influenza vaccine, tetanus and diphtheria toxoid (Td) or tetanus, diphtheria, and acellular pertussis (Tdap) vaccine, and the pneumococcal vaccine (PPSV).39 Further, vaccine coverage for influenza, PPSV, shingles, and HPV were two to three times higher among those with health insurance.39
+Evidence indicates that health insurance is associated with increased use of healthcare services, such as visiting a doctor or healthcare professional.
+For example, health insurance has been associated with higher rates of diagnosis of diabetes, hypercholesterolemia, and hypertension among nonelderly adults.
+One study found that compared to those with continuous health insurance coverage and the same chronic conditions, persons without health insurance in the previous year were five to six times more likely to forgo needed care if they had hypertension (42.7% versus 6.7%), diabetes (47.5% versus 7.7%), and asthma (40.8% versus 8.0%).
+Further, having health insurance has been positively associated with receiving recommended preventive care.
+A 2012 study, found that having health insurance was significantly associated with a greater likelihood of receiving the influenza vaccine; tetanus and diphtheria toxoid (Td) or tetanus, diphtheria, and acellular pertussis (Tdap) vaccine; and the pneumococcal vaccine (PPSV).
+Further, vaccine coverage for influenza, PPSV, shingles, and human papillomavirus (HPV) were two to three times higher among those with health insurance.

-A number of studies have used a quasi-experimental approach after statewide changes occurred following events such as the Massachusetts Health Care Reform in 2006, the Oregon Health Insurance Experiment in 2008, and Medicaid expansion.
-Evidence following the Oregon Health Insurance Experiment indicates that enrollment in Medicaid was associated with increased hospital admissions, outpatient visits, and prescription drug use; increased compliance with recommended preventive care; an increase in the perceived access to and quality of care; and declines in exposure to substantial out-of-pocket medical expenses and medical debts. ^{40,41} Further, insured participants were more likely to receive preventive screening services for body mass index (BMI), blood pressure, smoking, Pap test, mammography, chlamydia, and diabetes.
-42

-Finally, evidence from Medicaid expansion and the health care reform in Massachusetts indicates that an increased rate of insurance coverage is associated with increased use of health care services, and higher rates of diagnosis of chronic health conditions, particularly among low-income adults.^{7,43}
+A number of studies have used a quasi-experimental approach to evaluate use of healthcare services after statewide changes occurred following events such as the Massachusetts Health Care Reform in 2006, the Oregon Health Insurance Experiment in 2008, and Medicaid expansion.
+Evidence following the Oregon Health Insurance Experiment indicates that enrollment in Medicaid was associated with increased hospital admissions, outpatient visits, and prescription drug use; increased compliance with recommended preventive care; an increase in perceived access to and quality of care; and declines in exposure to substantial out-of-pocket medical expenses and medical debts.
+Further, insured participants were more likely to receive preventive screening services for body mass index (BMI), blood pressure, smoking, Pap test, mammography, chlamydia, and diabetes.
+Finally, evidence from Medicaid expansion and the health care reform in Massachusetts indicates that an increased rate of insurance coverage is associated with increased use of healthcare services, and higher rates of diagnosis of chronic health conditions, particularly among adults with low-incomes.